 The Vitadapt vineyard is the brain child of Kees van Leeuwen, and the extensive sampling program each year since 2012 has been run by Agnes Destrac-Irvine, both at ISVV.
 My husband Mark is also doing his PhD in this vineyard studying the drought stress response of the now 50 varieties.

 Each year we live in Bordeaux something new pops up.
 For instance, the Garden of Scents and Eifel designed greenhouse tour at Chateau de Reignac in Entre-Deux-Mers; you learn about many uncommon herb and flower aromas found in wine on a gorgeous, down-to-earth property.
-Or the impressive restaurant and hotel at Chateau Lafaurie-Payrageuy in Sauternes with their display of Lalique crystal pieces, both traditional and modern.
-Chateau Beychevelle completed a renovation that includes a charming hotel and a variety of dining experiences in a luxury setting at La Table de Beycheville in Saint-Julien (Medoc).
+Or the impressive restaurant and hotel at Chateau Lafaurie-Peyraguey in Sauternes with their display of Lalique crystal pieces, both traditional and modern.
+Chateau Beychevelle completed a renovation that includes a charming hotel and a variety of dining experiences in a luxury setting at La Table de Beychevelle in Saint-Julien (Medoc).
 It’s truly a destination unto itself.

 Being a cyclist, the electric bike tour at Chateau Marquis de Terme in Margaux, which includes a tasting of wine and local food products, is perfect on a sunny day.
 If you prefer less exercise, flying over the vineyards with Chateau Venus is an alternative in Graves.